UVVM/UVVM_3_BETA/doc/source/vvc_framework.rst

 or to multicast using ALL_CHANNELS/ALL_INSTANCES (:ref:`multicast <vvc_framework_broadcasting>`.).

 To await the completion of one out of several VVCs in a group use the overload with the vvc_list.
-The vvc_list of type :ref:`t_prot_vvc_list` (protected type) is a local variable that needs to be declared in the sequencer.
+The vvc_list of type :ref:`t_vvc_list` (protected type) is a local variable that needs to be declared in the sequencer.
 This overload will block the sequencer while waiting, but not the VVCs, so they can continue to receive commands from other sequencers.

 .. important::